1242035/spree/guides/src/content/user/configuration/configuring_inventory.md

 ![Stock Transfer Readied](../../../images/user/config/stock_transfer.jpg)

 ***
-If you try to transfer an item that you do not have in stock at your Source location, the Spree system will record a stock transfer with a quantity of 0.
+If you try to transfer an item that you do not have in stock at your Source location, the Viauco system will record a stock transfer with a quantity of 0.
 ***

 The new stock transfer is readied.
 Once you have added all of the items you want to transfer, click the "Transfer Stock" button.